quii/learn-go-with-tests/concurrency/readme.md

 There are two issues.
 First, we're not waiting long enough - this is why we get a set of results that isn't the right length.
-We could fix this by just bumping up the time slightly if it wasn't for the other problem.
+We could fix this by just bumping up the time slightly - or just waiting for the results slice to be the right length - if it wasn't for the other problem.

-The other problem is that the goroutines are appending to the results slice in a different order to that which they were called in.
+The other problem is that the goroutines are able to append to the results slice in a different order to that which they were called in, which has the effect of the results coming back in a different order.

+This is not a problem that can be solved by sleeping for a few extra seconds; we will need a completely approach to handling concurrency that allows coordination between different processes.

+#### Channels

 [^1]: For further reading on Test Doubles, Stubs, Mocks and the like, see https://martinfowler.com/articles/mocksArentStubs.html